git-town/git-town/website/src/preferences/hosting-platform.md

 ```

 The optional `--global` flag applies this setting to all Git repositories on
-your local machine.
-When not present, the setting applies to the current repo.
+your machine.
+Without it, this setting applies to the current Git repo.

 ## values